 The proposed external landscape design incorporates bollards to prevent vehicular access from King Street, Chestergate and Astley Street into the site in accordance with comments made by the counter terrorism team in discussions with the applicant.
-Dropped bollards will also provided to facilitate temporary access for emergency vehicles to/from the central courtyard at key locations.
+Dropped bollards will also be provided to facilitate temporary access for emergency vehicles to/from the central courtyard at key locations.

-The publicly accessible ground floor void on the new West building should be as high and as wide as possible, well-lit and overlooked through adjacent glazed elevations entrance to the West New Building and one of the commercial units making this space an active area subject to high levels of traffic and visual surveillance.
+• The publicly accessible ground floor void on the new West building should be as high and as wide as possible, well-lit and overlooked through adjacent glazed elevations

 The West New Building under croft has been maximised spatially to enhance the quality of space and maximise natural daylighting, which is further improved with the provision of a mirrored soffit and supplementary artificial lighting.
-The under croft is also directly overlooked by elevations that incorporate glazing, including the main
+The under croft is also directly overlooked by elevations that incorporate glazing, including the main entrance to the West New Building and one of the commercial units making this space an active area subject to high levels of traffic and visual surveillance.